Heathcox History, Family Crest & Coats of Arms

 - Origins Available:

 The Heathcox name has descended through the generations from the ancient Anglo-Saxon culture.
-Their name comes from having lived in either of the settlements called Heathcote in Derbyshire and Warwickshire.
-The surname Heathcox belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.
+Their name comes from having lived in either of the parishes named Heathcote in Derbyshire and Warwickshire.
+Of the two, we found more information about the Derbyshire parish.
+Dating back to the 12th century, this parish literally meant "cottage on a heath," from the Old English "haeth" + "cot."

 Early Origins of the Heathcox family